Moving to Tokyo

 We asked people living in Tokyo to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "I wish I had brought more unique clothing.
 I never tried something special with my outfits and picking clothes became dull.
 I also wish I had brought more coconut oil.
 It's such a great ingredient and is super expensive here.
 I would also have brought more shorts.
 It's so humid here in summer and I wish I had a good pair.
 I wish I had left my extra pairs of shoes.
 I never used them and now I have to bring them back.
 I wish I had left my special hair products.
 I never got the chance to try them.
 I also wish I had left my extra electronic devices, like my camera and Nintendo DS.
-I just never felt the need or urge to use them," said one expat in Tokyo.
+I just never felt the need or urge to use them," remarked one expat in Tokyo, Japan.

 Get Quote